 The Chief Executive Officer annually reviews the performance of all of the Company's executive officers (other than the Chief Executive Officer, whose performance is reviewed by the Committee).
 The conclusions reached and recommendations based on those reviews, including with respect to salary adjustments and annual bonus and equity award amounts, are presented to the Committee by the Chief Executive Officer.
 The Company participates in annual salary benchmarking surveys with Radford Surveys & Consulting, a division of Aon Corporation ("Radford"), an outside human resources consulting organization, and obtains benchmark data from these surveys to assist the Chief Executive Officer in making his recommendations to the Committee.
-Though the Committee is not obligated to follow the Chief Executive Officer's recommendations, the Committee gives them great weight in making its decisions, as the Chief Executive Officer is in the best position to assess the performance of the other Named Executive Officers.
-The Committee making final decisions regarding the compensation of Named Executive Officers.
-The Committee may also independently seek additional market data relating to salary and equity to validate the information presented by the Chief Executive Officer or to come to its own conclusions and recommendation.
-In 2010 the Committee directly and separately engaged Radford to prepare benchmark data with respect to salary, bonus and target equity levels for all of the Company's executive officers and to help it validate the information presented by the Chief Executive Officer nor any other member of executive management votes on items before the Committee; however, the Committee and Board solicit the views of the Chief Executive Officer and work with other members of management to determine the agenda for each of their meetings, as well as with our human resources department and outside advisors to prepare meeting materials.
+Though the Committee is not obligated to follow the Chief Executive Officer's recommendations, the Committee gives them great weight in making its decisions, as the Chief Executive Officer is in the best position to assess the performance of the other Named Executive Officers and identify key criteria for the Committee has used its discretion in making final decisions regarding the compensation of Named Executive Officers.
+The Committee may also independently seek additional market data relating to salary and equity to validate the information presented by the Chief Executive Officer.
+Neither our Chief Executive Officer nor any other member of executive and separately engaged Radford to prepare benchmark data with respect to salary, bonus and target equity levels for all of the Company's executive management to determine the agenda for each of their meetings, as well as with our human resources of management to determine the agenda for each of their meetings, as well as with our human resources department and outside advisors to prepare meeting materials.